-CORNELL University provides comfortable, well-furnished dormitories and dining rooms for undergraduate women.
+Cornell University provides comfortable, well-furnished dormitories and cottages for the housing of undergraduate women.
 These residence units are supplemented by fourteen sorority houses.

 Except as indicated in the following paragraph, all undergraduate women whose homes are outside Ithaca are required by University policy to live and take their meals in a unit of Residential Halls or a sorority house (members only).
-Permission to live elsewhere in Ithaca is granted only under exceptional circumstances upon written application to the Office of the Dean of Students, Room 133 Day Hall.
+Permission to live elsewhere in Ithaca is granted only under exceptional circumstances upon written application to the Office of the Dean of Women, Room 133, Edmund Ezra Day Hall.

-University housing is not provided in undergraduate units for the following groups: (1) women twenty-two years of age or older; (2) married women; (3) fifthyear students in professional schools.
-Permission for students in these categories to live within the residence units or a sorority house may be requested under exceptional circumstances by written application to the Office of the Dean of Students.
+University housing is not provided in undergraduate units for the following groups: (1) women twenty-two years of age or older; (2) married women; (3) fifth-year students in professional schools.
+Permission for students in these categories to live within the residence units or a sorority house may be requested under exceptional circumstances by written application to the Office of the Dean of Women.

 An application for living accommodations for undergraduate women will be enclosed in the letter of provisional acceptance sent to each successful candidate by the Office of Admissions.
-The residence charge in the undergraduate dormitories includes board and room and totals \$990 for the college year.
+The residence charge in the undergraduate dormitories includes board, room, and an allowance for personal laundry and totals \$990 for the college year.

-Dormitory accommodations are available for graduate women.
-Detailed information and a room application blank can be secured by writing to the Department of Residential Halls, 223 Day Hall.
+There is one dormitory available to graduate women.
+Detailed information and a room application blank can be secured by writing to the Department of Residential Halls, 223 Edmund Ezra Day Hall.